mathrunet/flutter_masamune/packages/masamune_annotation/README.md

 When using `PageRef (WidgetRef)`, you can obtain the actual object by passing `query` to `ref.(page/app).controller()`.

+For `ref.app.controller`, it is managed across multiple pages, while `ref.page.controller` is managed only within that specific page.

-If defined in `ref.app.controller`, the controller is destroyed when the referenced widget reaches 0.
+When defined in `ref.app.controller`, the controller basically won't be destroyed until the application is terminated.

-If defined in `ref.page.controller`, the controller will also be destroyed when the page is destroyed.
+When defined in `ref.page.controller`, the controller will be destroyed when that page is destroyed.

 ```dart
 @override